horovod/horovod/docs/conda.rst

 Wrapping it all up in a Bash script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I typically wrap these commands into a shell scriptcreate-conda-env.sh.
+I typically wrap these commands into a shell script create-conda-env.sh.
 Running the shell script will set the Horovod build variables, create the Conda environment, activate the Conda environment, and built JupyterLab with any additional extensions. ::